veltzer/demos-jenkins/exercises/04_jenkins_and_docker/exercise.md

 * to install docker on your machine use:
 `$ sudo apt install docker.io`

-* to add auser to the docker group so that he will be able to use docker use:
+* to add a user to the docker group so that he will be able to use docker use:
 `$ sudo adduser $USER docker`
 and logout and login.